MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/xblguidelines.md

 2. Use PlayFab Matchmaking to match players.
 3. Use PlayFab Parties to connect players for device-to-device networking or chat.

 If you are building a cross-network game, you will need to use the equivalent social APIs from Steam, PlayStation, etc. for those platforms, and comply with any policies they may have governing multiplayer and cross-network activity.
-However PlayFab's desire is for game studios to be able to use interoperable matchmaking, networking, and chat technologies on all platforms.
+However PlayFab's desire is for game studios to be able to use interoperable matchmaking, networking, and chat infrastructure on all platforms.
 Usage associated with Xbox Live logged-in players will be zero-rated (see [LoginWithXbox()](xref: titleid.playfabapi.com.client.authentication.loginwithxbox)).

 Xbox Live continues to support Xbox Live SDK services such as Xbox Live SmartMatch, Game Chat 2, and Xbox Integrated Multiplayer (XIM).
 However, a goal of the PlayFab-Xbox Live partnership is to facilitate cross-network and cross-platform multiplayer activity, which is prohibited by these prior systems.